-Update 7 October 2020 - There is a new Babax variant called Osno stealer which has a ransomware module - it encrypts victim's files.
-Also, it appends the ".osnoed" extension to the filenames of encrypted files.
+Update 7 October 2020 - There is a new Babax variant called Osno stealer, which has a ransomware module that encrypts victims' files.
+It also appends the ".osnoed" extension to the filenames of encrypted files.

-Screenshot of the files encrypted by the Osno's ransomware module:
+Screenshot of files encrypted by the Osno ransomware module:

 Screenshot of the pop-up window displayed by Osno stealer:

-Cyber criminals selling the re-branded version of Babax (now called Osno) in hacker forum:
+Cyber criminals selling the re-branded version of Babax (now called Osno) in a hacker forum: